Euro zone bond yields jump as reflation trade bites | Business

 Euro zone bond yields jump as reflation trade bites

-Most euro zone bond yields rose sharply on Monday, climbing to multi-month highs as reflation expectations gripped markets in the face of brighter world growth prospects and optimism over the coronavirus vaccine rollout.
+Most euro zone bond yields rose sharply on Monday, climbing to multi-month highs as reflation expectations gripped markets in the face of brighter world growth prospects and optimism over the rollout of the coronavirus vaccine.
 A selloff in safe-haven German debt was exacerbated by the perception of reduced risk surrounding Italy, where trusted former European Central Bank chief Mario Draghi was sworn in as prime minister on Saturday.

 Draghi, who will lead a unity government, is tasked with steering the country out of the pandemic and an economic slump.
 Oil prices rose to their highest in around 13 months, adding to expectations that inflation could pick up pace.